SudanOpenSourceCommunity/chronicleX/README.md

 - [x] `chronicle/replica/{replica}/since` Pagination.
 - [x] Fetch "Public Key" by URL in replica command line.
 - [x] Fetch "Public Key" by URL in cross-sign command line.
+- [x] Make replication command to fetch data while its resources is paginated.
 - [ ] `chronicle/replica` Pagination.
 - [ ] Create `chronicle/instances` API with option to hide some instances.
+- [ ] Make cross-sign command to fetch data while its resources is paginated.
 - [ ] Make tests to covers (SQLite, MySQL & PostgreSQL) Databases at once.

 ## Getting Started with Chronicle (Documentation)